juan007/portfolioCode/README.md

 # portfolioCode
 Portfolio website.
-Developed with HTML, CSS, Javascript, SASS and Webpack.
+Developed with HTML, CSS - SASS, and Javascript.